mnassrib/installing-hadoop-cluster/README.md

 			should return -> master-node

 	## Create user for HADOOP (considering a hadoop user as "hdpuser")
-		For Debian OS users loging as a root and do the following: apt-get install sudo
+		For Debian OS users login as root and do the following: apt-get install sudo
 		adduser hdpuser
 		usermod -aG sudo hdpuser  --To add a user to the sudo group.
 This can be done also according to (*)